ckarwin/Fermi-LAT_Binned_Analysis/README.md

 The module requires installation of the Fermi Science Tools (available [here](https://fermi.gsfc.nasa.gov/ssc/data/analysis/software/)).

-The code provided here essentially streamlines the analysis procedure that's detailed in the binned likelihood tutorial (available [here](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/binned_likelihood_tutorial.html)).
+The code provided here streamlines the analysis procedure that's detailed in the binned likelihood tutorial (available [here](https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/binned_likelihood_tutorial.html)).
 The code is easily generalizable, although it will require some modifications of input directories and files.

 ### Module name: